mrpejker/cardano-e2e-example/tutorial/server_side/modules_design.rst

 Modules Design
 ==============

+The core part of a dApp implementation consists of the Plutus script and the off-chain code in charge of building the transactions to be submitted for each operation.
+In this approach both Plutus script and off-chain code are implemented in Haskell, allowing to share core pieces of code.

+In the previous section we presented a high level description of the PAB service design.
+Now we go into more details, showing the actual Haskell modules.
+The entire service is implemented as a cabal project, composed of a library, a tests suite and some mostly boilerplate for building the executable that will run the web server.

 .. image:: ../img/modules_dependencies.png
    :width: 100%

-The dependency graph exhibits the organization of the library, which is basically implemented into two main parts, the :code:`Escrow` where we can find the relevant implementation of the dApp and the :code:`Utils` where we have some general helper functions that are totally agnostic of this particular dApp.
-In particular, the module :code:`WalletAddress` is pretty handy as a simplified version of the :code:`Ledger` type :code:`Address`.
+The dependency graph exhibits the organization of the library.
+It consists of the :code:`Escrow` library itself, which contains the relevant implementation of the dApp, and :code:`Utils`, which are common for any dApp (and probably will be released as part of a separate library soon).

-The module structure of the :code:`Escrow` folder encapsulates three main parts.
-The :code:`Business` module, that is agnostic of the particular details of the blockchain and only contains the data type definitions and functions for abstractly handling these.
-For instance, it could be common on a dApp to have a kind of internal state that we need to create, modify, and delete.
-So, in this module, we define the corresponding data type representation of that state and all the functionality needed for computing things over it.
-One important aspect of this module is that it will be shared between the off-chain and on-chain implementation avoiding any mismatch during the modification and manipulation of the internal state.
-Also, because we are using this on the on-chain implementation, this module needs to use the PlutusPrelude instead of the HaskellPrelude.
-The :code:`Types` module is related to this one, but here we have the data types definitions in the context of the blockchain, so we have the datum and redeemer type definitions.

-The :code:`OnChain` and :code:`Validator` modules implement the contract script for validating the spending of the corresponding UTxO and the compilation from the Haskell implementation to Plutus Core.

-The :code:`OffChain` groups together all the functionality in charge of building an unbalanced transaction (using the *contraints library*) and querying the blockchain (using the *ContractMonad*).
-Here we implement the interface and behavior of each operation that, in the end, will define the API of the contract that will be exposed by the PAB.
+The :code:`Escrow` implementation is divided into three main components:
+`Business`, `OnChain` and `OffChain`.
+The first one is implemented in a single module, :code:`Business`, where we define the core logic for representing the state of the dApp and how it's changed on each operation.
+The corresponding data type representation of that state, the relevant functions for manipulating it, and any checks that will be done both off-chain and on-chain are located here.
+Given that this module is used in the Plutus script implementation, the `Plutus Prelude` must be used instead of the standard `Haskell Prelude`.

+The :code:`OnChain` module contains the Plutus script implementation, written in Haskell.
+The :code:`Validator` module contains the code for compiling from Haskell to Plutus, and it's mainly boilerplate.

+We propose two submodules inside :code:`OffChain`. :code:`Interface` contains the data-types corresponding to the `Observable State` and the `Schemas`, needed for communicating with the client side of the dApp.
+:code:`Operations` contains the core off-chain code for querying the blockchain and building the transactions.
+It depends on `Contract Monad` and `Constraints Library`.

+Finally, in :code:`Types` module we define the type definitions corresponding to the validator `Parameter`, the `Datum` and `Redeemer`.

+Regarding the :code:`Utils`, we have :code:`OnChain` and :code:`OffChain` utilities, together with :code:`WalletAddress`, which contains a simflified version of the Ledger type `Address`.